Padmapalita/Portfolio_Classic_Machine_Learning/README.md

 - 1. Classify background noise as being recorded indoor or outdoors
 - 2. During model selection and training, as much as possible, reduce the difference in False Postitives between classes

-The projects goal was not to maximise accuracy but to demonstrate methodology in feature enginnering and model selection and training.
+The projects goal was not to maximise accuracy but to demonstrate methodology in feature enginnering, model selection and model training.
-We were given no resources or training in working with audio signals before hand, so the project also encouraged independent exploration of feature engineering techniques and model trainning.
+We were given no resources or special training in working with audio signals before hand, so the project encouraged independent exploration of feature engineering techniques and model training.